jasondegraw/STADIC/doc/DeveloperWorkflow.md

 Add a New Feature or Fix a Bug
 ------------------------------

-Each new feature or bug fix should be associated with a GitHub issue.
-If there isn't an issue, submit one and get yourself assigned to it.
+Each new feature or bug fix should be associated with a GitHub issue or milestone.
+If there isn't an issue and the proposed change is small, submit one and get yourself assigned to it.
+For larger changes, a milestone may be appropriate (discuss this with the developers).
 Then:

 1. Create a new branch from develop.
 Make sure that the branch is of develop and not of master and give the branch a name like "issue-68", where 68 is the issue number.
 If your "u", "e", and "-" keys are defective, then "iss68" is OK.
 It is also OK to add the name of the feature or a description to the branch name (e.g.
-"issue-68-fix-that-thing")
+"issue-68-fix-that-thing").
+For milestones, name the the branch after the feature being developed (e.g.
+"milestone-add-that-feature").
+The git commands to use are:

         $> git checkout develop
         $> git branch issue-68